rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 sectioning node of the subsequent section *must belong* to the presequent section.

-Consequently, related sections are not required to share any content nodes.
+Note that related sections are not required to share any content nodes.
 That is, because the subsequent sectioning node is a content node of the presequent, but not a content node of its own section.
 Also, the subsequent section is not required to have any content nodes of its own.
 That is, the subsequent section